AdobeDocs/dynamic-media-classic.en/help/using/signing-out.md

 ---
 title: Sign in to and out of Adobe Dynamic Media Classic
-description: Learn about signing in to and out of Adobe Dynamic Media Classic and connecting to a production environment server in North America (NA), or Europe, Middle East, Africa (EMEA), or Asia-Pacific (APAC).
+description: Learn about signing in to and out of Adobe Dynamic Media Classic.
+Also learn how to connect to a production server in North America (NA), or Europe, Middle East, Africa (EMEA), or Asia-Pacific (APAC).
 contentOwner: Rick Brough
 content-type: reference
 products: SG_EXPERIENCEMANAGER/Dynamic-Media-Classic